 -

-Companies should know critical touchpoints on the customer loyalty ladder.
-Otherwise they risk missing opportunities to deliver the right reward, at the right time, to the right customers
+A thorough understanding of the customer loyalty ladder, in order to deliver the right reward, at the right time, to the right customer.

 2) Earn & Burn Loyalty Programmes

-Many businesses use point programmes because they find them to be the simplest and fastest type to implement.
+Many businesses choose point programmes due to the simplicity and speed of their implementation.
 New businesses with simple purchase transactions are ideal.
-As long as customers regularly buy products, point systems should work well regardless of industry or sector.
+Point systems should work well regardless of industry or sector, as long as customers regularly buy products.

 -

-You want to sell commodities at a high purchase frequency rate
+You want to increase your purchase frequency rate.

 -